-What is EWDD Updates?
+What is EWDD's Newsletter?

-EWDD Updates, is a report from the General Manager of EWDD to the City of Los Angeles Mayor's Office to summarize EWDD's weekly accomplishments.
-In addition to the Mayor's Office, EWDD Updates is distributed to hundreds of readers, including elected and government officials, local media, City of LA staff, partnering agencies and workforce experts.
+EWDD's newsletters are reports from the General Manager of EWDD to the City of Los Angeles Mayor's Office summarizing EWDD's monthly accomplishments.
+In addition to the Mayor's Office, EWDD's newsletter is distributed to hundreds of readers, including elected and government officials, local media, City of LA staff, partnering agencies and workforce experts.